vrpn/vrpn-rs/Protocol.md

 Note the two spaces between the version number and the logging mode.
 Additionally, this is packed out to 24 bytes.

+## Sender description message

+Message fields are as follows:

+- The sender ID contains the sender ID being described.
+- The message type ID is `-1` (`vrpn_CONNECTION_SENDER_DESCRIPTION`)

+The message body contains the following fields:

+- `length` of incoming sender identifier (`u32`) - this includes the null terminator.
+- The incoming sender identifier, plus a null-terminator byte.

+## Message type description message

+Message fields are as follows:

+- The sender ID contains the message type ID being described.
+- The message type ID is `-2` (`vrpn_CONNECTION_TYPE_DESCRIPTION`)

+The message body contains the following fields:

+- `length` of incoming message type identifier (`u32`) - this includes the null terminator.
+- The incoming message type identifier, plus a null-terminator byte.

 ## UDP description message

 In the UDP+TCP connection mode,